grupotesseract/TailwindAdmin-Laravel-template/readme.md

-# TailwindAdmin + Laravel 5.7 Template whit Docker Vessel
+# TailwindAdmin + Laravel 5.7 Template with Docker Vessel

 ## About